-Not all investment income is taxed at the same rate; there are specific rules, entitlements and exemptions that you need to be aware of if you’re planning to invest.
+Not all investment income is taxed at the same rate; there are specific rules, entitlements and tax-free allowances that you need to be aware of if you are planning to invest.

 Here's a list of investment income that is liable for tax:

-1. Interest from most savings.
+Interest from most savings

-Income from a pension.
+Income from a pension

-4. Dividends from shares.
+Dividends from shares

-You pay 20% basic rate tax for any income between your personal allowance and £32,010
+You pay 20% basic rate tax for any income between your personal allowance and £50,270

-You pay 40% for any income above £32,011
+You pay 40% higher rate tax for any income above £50,271

-You pay 45% for any income above £150,000
+You pay 45% additional rate tax for any income above £150,000

 Income tax is progressive, the higher your income the more tax you pay.

 So drawing your pension (through an annuity or other similar product) will be taxed at your rate of Income Tax.
 Rental income from 'residential' property letting - the profit from your rental property after allowable deductions - will also be taxed in this way.

 A dividend is a part of the company's profits that is given to shareholders - the dividend is calculated per share, so the more shares you own, the more money you get.
-Dividends attract Income Tax.